aardiente/CraigslistClone/README.md

   <b> Goals </b>
 </h1>
 <p>
-The main goal I have for this project will be implimenting web services into my website.
+The main goal I have for this project will be implementing web services into my website.

 - Get basic auction site functionality